LukasLichten/DataRace/README.md

 ## DataRace
-Extendable blazingly fast * multiplattform Realtime Data processing and visualization Engine.
+Extendable fast * multiplattform Realtime Data processing and visualization Engine.
 Perfect for Simracing, Flightsim and Streaming.

 Written in Rust with a C ABI plugin api to allow you to write plugins in any language,